Community Science InstituteCommunity Science InstituteCommunity Science InstituteCommunity Science Institute

 Down the Drain and Into the Lake

-The Journey of Water youth education series would not be possible without the generous support of the Park Foundation and the M&T Charitable Foundation.
-Thanks to their support, CSI is able to offer these unique, experiential learning activities free of charge, connecting youth with their local water resources and how these resources are managed.
-Through this series, dozens of children and accompanying adults gain hands-on, locally focused water science learning opportunities at no cost.
+The Journey of Water youth education series is made possible through the generous support of the Park Foundation and the M&T Charitable Foundation.
+Their investment allows CSI to offer these engaging, hands-on learning experiences free of charge, removing barriers to participation and connecting young people and their families to local water resources and the systems that manage them.
+Each year, dozens of children—and the adults who accompany them—gain meaningful, place-based water science learning opportunities at no cost.

 Loading